WTX

 CI crates.io Documentation License Rustc

 A collection of different transport implementations and related tools focused primarily on web technologies.
-Contains the implementations of 6 IETF RFCs (6265, 6455, 7541, 7692, 8441, 9113), 2 formal specifications (gRPC, PostgreSQL) and several other invented ideas.
+Features the in-house development of 6 IETF RFCs (6265, 6455, 7541, 7692, 8441, 9113), 2 formal specifications (gRPC, PostgreSQL) and several other invented ideas.

 1. Client API Framework